Chris Petersen on UW’s inside linebacker depth, Jacob Eason’s ‘learning opportunities’ and more

 Indeed, these 5-4 Huskies find themselves in a difficult position.
 Seniors Brandon Wellington and Kyler Manu have not dazzled in their first seasons as full-time starters.
 Redshirt freshmen contributors Jackson Sirmon and M.J.
 Tafisi (who is still recovering from a significant stinger against Arizona) have produced inconsistent results in relief.
 Four scholarship freshmen — Calvert, Daniel Heimuli, Miki Ah You and Alphonzo Tuputala — are redshirting the season.
 Position group Bob Gregory said last week that redshirt sophomore Ariel Ngata, who slid from the outside to inside spot in the middle of the season, is “doing OK.
 He needs to take another step.
 He’s not completely comfortable in there, but he’s getting better.”

 The next in line — at least, last week — was 6-0, 231-pound walk-on Edefuan Ulofoshio.
-The redshirt freshman played significant snaps on the second level in the 33-28 loss to Utah — most notably forcing a third quarter fumble, and failing to slow running back Zack Moss on a 9-yard touchdown catch.
+The redshirt freshman played significant snaps on the second level in the 33-28 loss to Utah — most notably forcing a third-quarter fumble, and failing to slow running back Zack Moss on a 9-yard touchdown catch.
 He finished with two tackles and the forced fumble in defeat, and has a total of 11 tackles this season.

 But might there be something to build on?
 Unfortunately for Husky fans, there aren’t too many other options.